yuqizhuyqz/syntheticaxioninjection/README.md

 ## How to use

 1. Download all the functions and scripts in this repository.
-2. Run individual sections in `simpletests.m` to perform simple tests with fixed frequency sample numbers.
+2. Run individual sections in `simpletests.m` to perform simple tests with fixed numbers of frequency samples.
 3. Run `main.m` for signal injection over a longer period.

 An example of the expected outcome is inlcuded in the `nocavitydata/` folder: